 L. The opinions expressed herein are as of the date hereof only, and we assume no obligation to update or supplement such opinions to reflect any fact or circumstance that may hereafter come to our attention or any change in law that may hereafter occur or become effective.

 M. As used herein, the phrase Ato our knowledge@ means the current actual knowledge of the lawyers currently in our Houston and Dallas offices who, during the past month, have devoted substantive attention to matters involving the Designated Companies in regard to the negotiation and preparation of the Transaction Documents.
-We have undertaken no investigation of court records or performed any other investigation or inquiry in regard to the matters stated in the first sentence of this paragraph; nor do we believe that such inquiry would be productive, given that Asset LLC and are new, limited-purpose entities.
+We have undertaken no investigation of court records or performed any other investigation or inquiry in regard to the matters stated in the first sentence of this paragraph; nor do we believe that such inquiry would be productive, given that Asset LLC and Transferor Big Island II are new, limited-purpose entities.

 N. This opinion letter is limited to the laws of the States of Texas, New York and (subject to the qualification expressed in the next sentence) Delaware and the applicable federal laws of the United States.
 To the extent our opinions relate to Delaware law, we have relied upon, and our opinion is subject to all qualifications, assumptions and exceptions set forth in the opinions, as applicable, of Prickett, Jones & Elliott and Richards, Layton & Finger, each dated the date hereof and addressed to us.